-Generally, black box testing lets the tester probe all of the attack surfaces and generate test data for functionality that may not be in the design.
-It helps protect against many common mistakes such as not removing debug-only commands before production, throwing in last-minute functionality that is not properly documented in the design etc. Such flaws, being difficult to otherwise notice through white box testing, are brought to notice with the help of black box testing.
+In black box testing, the tester examines all the attacked surface, generating a test report for the functionalities which might not be present inside the design.
+A commonly committed mistake here is not eliminating the debug-only commands before the production.
+Another is throwing in the last-minute functionalities which aren’t documented properly within the design.
+Such flaws, being difficult to otherwise notice through white box testing, are brought to notice with the help of black box testing.

 In black-box testing, access to the source code is not necessary, although it will help in improving the tests.
 Black-box testing is built on the responses to a set of inputs fed to the software through selected interfaces, such as-